zooxo/SW15S/README.md

 FIT offers an addictive 2048 game.
 Due to the restricted display the original 4x4-screen is split to 2x2x4 (see below) which adds an additional challenge.
-FIT uses an own font according to domino tiles (0-9), followed by 1/2/3/4 big points (10-13) and a small/large grey area (14 and 15).
+FIT uses its own font according to domino tiles (0-9), followed by 1/2/3/4 big points (10-13) and a small/large grey area (14 and 15).

 Display split (original 4x4 to 2x2x4):